FrancoWaisfeld/RB120-object-oriented-programming/README.md

 # Launch School Course RB120 Object Oriented Programming

-This repository contains practice exercises from Launch School's RB120 course.
+This repository contains practice exercises and projects from Launch School's RB120 course.

 ## What I Learned in This Course